Attractions

 Byblos Wax Museum, Lebanon

-Byblos Wax Museum, Byblos - 12 km
+Byblos Wax Museum, Byblos

 The wax museum is located in Byblos, Lebanon.
 This museum displays wax statues and life scenes from the Phoenician era to the modern times.